 |---|---|---|---|---|

-.xyz is nearly double the size of its nearest new gTLD competitor.
-At 45 million entries, it holds 1.83x more than .top (24.6M) and more than .shop and .online combined (41.9M).
-Among gTLDs — including the legacy giants that have had 30 years of compounding advantage — .xyz ranks 4th.
-It took just 11 years to surpass every legacy gTLD except the original three (.com, .net, .org) and most major ccTLDs.
+.xyz remains comfortably the largest new gTLD.
+At 50.6 million hostnames, it holds 1.72x more than .top (29.3M) and more than .shop and .online combined (46.0M).
+Among gTLDs — including the legacy giants that have had 40 years of compounding advantage — .xyz ranks 4th, behind only .com, .net, and .org.
+It took just 11 years to pass every legacy gTLD except the original three.

 New gTLD Market Share